HardQuant-anon/HardQuant/README.md

 This repository contains the code corresponding to the **HardQuant** submission to **ICML 2026**.

-At the top level, the workspace is organized as:
+The workspace is organized as:

 - `HardQuant/` — **main codebase** for HardQuant fine-tuning and experiments (core training pipelines live here)
 - `smoothquant-compare/` — SmoothQuant baseline code